janpfeifer/gonb/docs/FrontEndCommunication.md

 ## Implementation of Communication

-The "behind the scenes" is pretty complex.
+The "behind the scenes" is somewhat complex.
 A summary (as far as my understanding goes) is described by the diagram below.

+The goal is to establish the virtual "Address/Value Channel" (the API described in the first section), shown as dashed line in the diagram.

 Details on each element of the diagram are given bellow.

 ```mermaid